The Family Dog

 C. J. Frick

-Here are seven ideas to show your dog even a fraction of the love that he gives to you …
+Here are eight ideas to show your dog even a fraction of the love that he gives to you …

 1. Attend a series of Manners classes with your dog.
 They will help you better understand how dogs learn, and how you can be most effective in your training.

 3. Buy a 4 or 6’ nylon leash, a good buckle or snap collar, and begin to teach your dog how to walk on a loose leash.
 It’s a slow process, but worth it.
 (Throw away your retractable leash and postpone using a harness until later.
 Harnesses encourage pulling, and no canine training professional anywhere allows retractable leashes.
-Invented by a very smart dog, a retractable leash puts your dog in charge.
-That’s never ever a good idea.)
+Invented by a committee of Border Collies, a retractable leash puts your dog in charge.
+That’s never a good idea.)

 4. On walks, keep your dog on your left side, facing traffic.
 Never ever put him between you and traffic.
 It’s amazing how many people don’t even think of this.